xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 ## Exporting the weights

 As said before, Netron also allows us to export the weights of these layers.
-You can do that with your model but in this guide we are going to export them differently.
+However, on this guide, we are going to export them differently.

 To export the weights we are going to use the `get_tensor` function of the `tf.lite.Interpreter`.
 This function cannot be used to get intermediate results of a graph but it can be used to get parameters such as weights and biases as well as the outputs of the model.